On two Romanoff type problems of Erd\H{o}s: Introduction

-In another direction, van der Corput \cite{Corput} proved that the set of odd integers not of the form $p+2^k$ also possesses lower asymptotic density.
-Shortly after, using the covering congruence system Erd\H os \cite{Erdos2} constructed an odd arithmetic progression none of whose elements can be written as the form $p+2^k$.
-Erd\H os' construction was made more explicit by Habsieger and Roblot \cite{HL}, Chen, Dai and Li \cite{CDL}.
-By a refinement of the covering congruence system, Crocker \cite{Cr} proved that
+There is also a negative side to the prime problem.
+Van der Corput \cite{Corput} proved that the odd integers not of the form $p+2^k$ have positive lower density.
+Erd\H{o}s \cite{Erdos1950} used covering congruences to construct an odd arithmetic progression none of whose terms is of the form $p+2^k$.
+This construction was later made explicit by Habsieger and Roblot \cite{HabsiegerRoblot} and by Chen, Dai and Li \cite{ChenDaiLi}.
+Crocker \cite{Crocker} and Pan \cite{Pan} obtained lower bounds for odd integers not representable as $p+2^{k_1}+2^{k_2}$, answering a question recorded by Guy \cite[p.
+43, A19]{Guy}.
+These results show that even for the most classical base $2$, the Romanoff phenomenon is subtle: positive density is possible, but full coverage is obstructed.